MicroPhase/antsdr_fmcomms/README.md

   ```bash
   dd if=/path/to/your/kuiper_image.img of=/dev/sdb bs=2M
   ```
-  There will be a BOOT partition and rootfs partition once the sd card is burned into the sd card.
+  There will be a BOOT partition and rootfs partition once the sd card image is burned into the sd card.

 - Step 3